 - stiff muscles

 Talk to your health care professional about the benefits of naloxone and how to obtain it.
-In most states and the District of Columbia, you can obtain naloxone from a pharmacy under a standing order (a prewritten medication order) that takes the place of an individual prescription.

 Have Naloxone and Learn How to Use It